ysyk2021/the-intersection-of-ai-and-writing-a-guide-to-improving-your-writing-skills-with-machine-learning/src/chapter-5.md

 Conclusion
 ----------

 AI writing tools and techniques are useful for both business and creative writing, helping writers become more productive and efficient, create engaging and persuasive marketing content, and develop innovative and compelling fiction and non-fiction writing.
 By leveraging these tools and techniques, writers can enhance their craft and achieve their writing goals more effectively.
-In the next chapter, we will explore the future possibilities of AI and writing, including the potential impacts on the writing profession.